-The elbow is the joint connecting the proper arm to the forearm.
-It is marked on the upper limb by the medial and lateral epicondyles, and the olecranon process.
-Structurally, the joint is classed as a synovial joint, and functionally as a hinge joint.
+The elbow is the joint connecting the upper arm to the forearm.
+It is classed as a hinge-type synovial joint.

 Structures of the Elbow Joint

 The elbow joint consists of two separate articulations:

 - Trochlear notch of the ulna and the trochlea of the humerus

 - Head of the radius and the capitulum of the humerus

 Note: The proximal radioulnar joint is found within same joint capsule of the elbow, but most resources consider it as a separate articulation.